 HMRC aren’t providing their own software for MTD because it’s too big a job for just one developer to handle.
 Instead, HMRC are relying on a number of approved commercial software developers, like QuickBooks.

 But what exactly makes software “MTD compliant”, and does your current tech comply with the rules?
-We’re here to help to answer these questions.
+We’re here to help answer these questions.

 "Your old tech may not cut it anymore."Click to tweet